 Within minutes of the main street you will discover many quintessential Adelaide Hills experiences.

 - Visit the former home, studio and garden of one of Australia’s most famous artists, Sir Hans Heysen - The Cedars.

 - Pick your own strawberries at Beerenberg Farm from November to April and marvel at their incredible range of jams, sauces, relishes and condiments year round at the Farm Shop.

 - Take the children to the Hahndorf Farm Barn, a fun combination of a children's farmyard and a nature wildlife park.

 - Visit a number of excellent wineries with minutes of Hahndorf including Hahndorf Hill and The Lane.
-At nearby Verdun you will find Sidewood at Maximilian's and Verdun Park Wines.
-Nepenthe and Shaw + Smith are just down the road in Balhannah.
+At nearby Verdun you will find Sidewood at Maximilian's, while Nepenthe and Shaw + Smith are just down the road in Balhannah.

-- Enjoy a craft beer - in addition to Gulf Brewery in the main street, there are a couple of other craft breweries nearby; Prancing Pony at Totness and Grumpy’s at Verdun.
+- Enjoy a craft beer - in addition to Gulf Brewery in the main street, you'll find Prancing Pony five minutes up the road in Totness.